What Does Evidence Look Like

-There are many ways that you can collect evidence of your classroom practice that shows your progress towards or achievement of the standards at Graduate level.
+There are many ways that you can collect evidence of your classroom practice that shows your progress towards or achievement of the standards at a graduate level.

 Three main types of evidence are: